xavimajoral/scopely/README.md

 ### Development Assumptions

 1. **🔐 Authentication** - User authentication is handled externally.
-Username and User ID are provided as part of ticket/reply creation.

 2. **👤 Agent Identification** - Frontend hardcodes agent info (`username: "CS Agent"`, `userId: "agent001"`).
 In production, this would come from authentication context.

-3. **👥 Customer Information** - Customer username and User ID are provided when creating tickets.
+3. **👥 Customer Information** - Customer username and User ID are created automatically when creating tickets.
 In production, this would come from a user management system.

 4. **💾 Database** - SQLite is used for simplicity.
 Database is created automatically on first run.